"The Beast From the Back of the Bus" ebook

-I started writing this murder mystery back in the 80's, when I was on the road with Faron Young, and finally published it about 10 years ago.
-It has a little White Supremecist stuff in it, because I thought it made the Wilson Packard character more interesting, and I researched it (way before the Internet) at the Nashville library and which may be more relevant now in 2020.
+I started writing this murder mystery back in the 80's, when I was on the road with Faron Young, and finally published it about 10 years later.
+It has some White Supremecist content, which I researched (way before the Internet) at the Nashville library and which may be more relevant now in 2020.
 Read a white supremecist excerpt.

 Available at Smashwords, Barnes & Noble and Amazon.
-Ebooks can also be read on a computer with the free Kindle reader app (mobi format) or with Adobe Digital Editions (epub format).
+Ebooks can also be read on a computer, tablet or phone with the free Kindle reader app (mobi format) or with Adobe Digital Editions (epub format).

 What this eBook is about...